Fort King George

 Fort King George State Historic Site is a fort located in the U.S. state of Georgia in McIntosh County, adjacent to Darien.
 The fort was built in 1721 along what is now known as the Darien River and served as the southernmost outpost of the British Empire in the Americas until 1727.
-The fort was constructed in what was then considered part of the colony of South Carolina, but was territory later settled as Georgia.
+The fort was constructed in what was then considered part of the colony of South Carolina, but was later settled as the Georgia colony.
 It was part of a defensive line intended to encourage settlement along the colony's southern frontier, from the Savannah River to the Altamaha River.
-Great Britain, France, and Spain were competing to control the American Southeast, especially the Savannah-Altamaha River region.
+Britain, France, and Spain were competing to control the American Southeast, especially the Savannah-Altamaha River region.

 Fort King George was a hardship post for troops assigned there.
 A total of 140 officers (including Col. Barnwell) and soldiers died, mostly from camp diseases such as dysentery and malaria, due to poor sanitation (none from battle).
 The soldiers made up The Independent Company of South Carolina, an "invalid" company of elderly British Regulars, one hundred in all, sent over from Great Britain.
 Their suffering was largely caused by their own poor health, and inadequate provisions due to poor funding.
 Problems such as periodic river flooding, indolence, starvation, excessive alcoholism, desertion, enemy threats, and potential mutiny exacerbated hardships at the fort.

 The fort was a model for General James Oglethorpe when he set up his southern defense system for Georgia and established a settlement along the Altamaha River.
 In 1736, Oglethorpe brought Scottish colonists to settle the site of the abandoned Fort King George.
 They called their village New Inverness, later named Darien.
 That same year, Oglethorpe built Fort Frederica on Saint Simons Island.
 Oglethorpe borrowed extensively from ideas laid out earlier when South Carolina imperialists, such as John Barnwell, Joseph Bowdler, and Francis Nicholson, planned Fort King George as part of a defensive system.
 Oglethorpe decided to dismantle the fort in 1738.

 Operated by the state of Georgia, the fort has been reconstructed and is listed on the National Register of Historic Places.
 It is open to the public for historical tours.
 Structures include a blockhouse, officers' quarters, barracks, a guardhouse, baking and brewing house, blacksmith shop, moat, and palisades.
 The park's museum focuses on the 18th-century cultural history of the area, including the Guale, the 17th-century Spanish mission Santo Domingo de Talaje, the fort, and the Scottish colonists.
 An exhibit explains the 19th-century sawmilling at the site and the remains of two sawmills and ruins.
 Tabby cement ruins, based on a regional building material, also can be found on the property.
 Site staff offers living history programs year-round.